nitinnat/academic-kickstart/content/home/experience.md

   1. Conversational Chat Interface:

     * Agile development of an enterprise-wide chatbot based on ontology, natural language processing and machine learning approaches, to offload internal customer service desk interactions.
     * Proposed and developed hybrid APIs for query expansion and response retrieval using semantic word embeddings, synonym augmentation, query ranking and topic classification.
-    * Cut-down knowledge creation and maintenance times via automation by 60 percent.
-    * Acted as an active consultant for three other business units for chatbot deployments in domains such as finance and production support.
     * Experimented with Deep Learning architectures using sequence to sequence learning.
     * Enabled containerization of several code components using Docker.
   2. Sentiment Analysis: